-5.3.2, Cutting With Stand Off.
+5.3.2.
+Cutting With Stand Off.

-Under normal cutting conditions the torch is designed to operate with a STAND OFF of about 6 mm.
+Under normal cutting conditions the torch is designed to operate with a STAND OFF of about 6 mm (except P50 8 mm).
 This is the distance between the end of the nozzle and the work piece.